Hazarsoysuren/Mindfoul-Soul/README.md

 ### Acknowledgements
 - I want to give a Special thanks to Code Institute for its resources and a thanks to its community for the support.
+- I want to give a thanks to my mentor Spence for helping me through this project.
 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
     - In the GitHub repository, navigate to the Settings tab